 It's important to include as much information as possible to help the person reviewing your submission understand the issue, reproduce the issue, and identify how they can fix it.

-Screenshots and videos are great because they can provide clear and exact replication steps and PoC for your submission.
+Screenshots and proof-of-concept (POC) videos are great because they can provide clear and exact replication steps for your submission.
 If you have recorded your session or have any file that can be used as evidence, please upload it to the submission as a file attachment.
 All file types are supported, but please keep individual upload size under 100mb.
 You may upload up to 5 files.

-Clear explanations – It is so important that you write your report clearly and with purpose.
-The goal is to help the reader understand the security impact, replication steps, and the actions that need to be taken to address the issue, so that the submission can be processed quickly without the need for additional information.
+Explain clearly – It is so important that you write your report clearly and with purpose.
+Help the reader understand the security impact, replication steps, and the actions that need to be taken to address the issue, so that the submission can be processed quickly without the need for additional information.

 For more resources on writing bug reports, check out the following blogs: